Predicting earthquake damages with Azure ML Workspace

 The standard deviation is also a measure of the spread of your observations but is a statement of how much your data deviates from a typical data point.
 That is to say, the standard deviation summarizes how much your data differs from the mean.

-In the case of the we can see the mean as a blue box, and the age of most of the buildings are between 0 and 200 years, which are very close to the mean, and there are some outlier values, with around 995 years – which are probably memorial buildings that have collapsed in the earthquake.
+In the case of the age we can see the mean as a blue box, and that most of the buildings are between 0 and 200 years, which are very close to the mean, and there are some outlier values, with around 995 years – which are probably memorial buildings that have collapsed in the earthquake.

 The label column is the damage_grade, which indicates how high is the risk of damage for the buildings in case of another earthquake (1 – low, 2 – medium, 3 – high).
 So our model is going to predict the risk by learning from “experience” data.
 We can further investigate the label column, by running the following code.